cherylsoberaness-sys/bookshop-api/README.md

 - Implementation of hexagonal architecture for the doamin decoupling from infrastructure usage.
 - Differences between domain, infrastructure, controller logic responsibilities and similar flows.
-- Use of queues or distributed events and their differences.
+- Use of queues and distributed events and their differences.
 - Implemantation of Prisma, Docker and pgAdmin for the DB administration.
 - Cron jobs.
 - Testing with jest.